MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/multi-account-access.md

 ---
-title: "Bing Ads Scripts multi-account access"
+title: "Microsoft Ads Scripts multi-account access"
 description: "Provides an overview of how to use AccountsApp to access the accounts you can manage on behalf of others."
 author: "swhite-msft"
 manager: ehansen